 - Evaluating and benchmarking our performance

-Working to the University’s 2026 Strategy, the Digital Strategy 2017-2020, and the TEL Quality Framework, Suzy’s role as TEL Assistant is to proactively support staff in using technology to enhance the students learning experience.
-Her main focus will be the day to day management and administration of the VLE and other learning technologies.
-Suzy joins the TEL team from the School Administration Unit, where she worked as a School Administrator for five years.
-Suzy is interested in developing her knowledge of how learning technologies can be used in Higher Education, principles of instructional design, and exploring the use of Open Badges.
+Working to the University’s 2026 Strategy, the Digital Strategy 2017-2020, and the TEL Quality Framework, Aleks' role as TEL Adviser is to proactively support the day to day management and administration of the VLE and other learning technologies.

 What We Do